jack-dinsmore/starfarer/src/updates.md

 Rendering text and drew FPS to screen.

+Automatic font file creation

 ## To do:

-- Include bytes for textures, fonts, and .obj files
-- Text kerning and automatic font image creation
+- Text kerning and single-channel font textures
 - More UI abilities (including escape menu and clicking buttons)
 - Resolve ////
 - Rigid bodies